When safeguarding the global commons, should we rely on it less?

 Safeguarding the global commons of the 21st century is a big job.
 Just safeguarding Mount Sinjar or lifting the Siege of Kobanî can seem a harder job, if you’re trying to do it entirely from the air.
 Pondering how long Volkswagen’s bogus engine control software escaped regulatory gaze can lead to a certain queasiness about the potential distribution of zero-day exploits.
 These sorts of problems aren’t going to get easier, and realistically assessing the threats is challenging.
 But it’s probably time again to consider the robustness that comes with multiple weapons, multiple sources, backup production sites, backup operating modes, and all sorts of Pearl Harbor file manual interventions for shaking off the unexpected.

-James Hasík is a senior fellow at the Brent Scowcroft Center on International Security, and co-author of Precision Revolution: GPS and the Future of Aerial Warfare (Naval Institute Press, 2002).
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security, and co-author of Precision Revolution: GPS and the Future of Aerial Warfare (Naval Institute Press, 2002).
 He thanks David Foster of Naval Air Systems Command for insights which led to this essay.